Pete Dowling

 Henry Peter Dowling (July 15, 1876 – June 30, 1905) was an American professional baseball pitcher.
-He played in the major leagues for four season; 1897–1899 with the Louisville Colonels, and in 1901 with the Milwaukee Brewers and the Cleveland Blues (later the Baltimore Orioles and Cleveland Indians, respectively).
+He played in the major leagues for four seasons; 1897–1899 with the Louisville Colonels, and in 1901 with the Milwaukee Brewers and the Cleveland Blues (later the Baltimore Orioles and Cleveland Guardians, respectively).
 Listed at 5 ft 11 in and 165 lb, he threw and batted left-handed.
 Dowling is best remembered for a game he pitched in June 1901, which may have been the first no-hitter in American League history.

 Career

 Dowling first pitched professionally in 1897 with the Milwaukee Brewers, then a minor league team in the Western League.
 He made his major league debut with the Louisville Colonels of the National League in July, appearing in four major league games and registering a 1–2 win–loss record with a 5.88 earned run average (ERA).
 He played in 36 games for the Colonels the following season, accruing a 4.16 ERA with a 13–20 record.
 In his final season with Louisville, 1899, he went 13–17 in 35 games with a 3.05 ERA.

 After the ousting of Louisville from the National League following the 1899 season, Dowling had planned to play with the Pittsburgh club, but began to develop a serious drinking problem that put his career in limbo.

 Dowling relocated to Kentucky, where his family lived, and played for the minor league Brewers in 1900.
 In 1901, the first season of the American League, he made 10 appearances with the Brewers (now a major league team; they would relocate the following season, becoming the St. Louis Browns) and 33 appearances with the Cleveland Blues, registering a combined record of 12–25 with a 4.15 ERA.

 Alcoholism further jeopardized his career, limiting his playing opportunities for the 1902 season.
 He went to California and played with the Sacramento Gilt Edges, an independent team, and to Montana to play for the Butte Miners of the Pacific Northwest League.
 He finished his career with the Miners in 1903 and 1904.